maxrog/portfolio/_posts/2017-05-31-AppFactory.markdown

 {% section_title Mister Rogers %}

 {% textalign left %}
 Hello, I'm Max Rogers!
 I'm a passionate mobile developer, specifically iOS.
-Although mobile is my main focus, I feel that my intuition, self driven personality, and foundation studying computer science make me a very well rounded software developer. iOS simply gives me the most satisfaction and I'm still facing new challenges to tackle.
+Although mobile is my main focus, I feel that my intuition, self driven personality, and foundation studying computer science make me a very well rounded software engineer. iOS simply gives me the most satisfaction and ability to express myself.

-  Below is a recap of my work experience and you can go back to my website's home page, swipe and see more about some of the apps I've built.
+  Below is a recap of my work experience.
+You can also go back to my website's home page and swipe to see more about some of the apps I've built.
 {% endtextalign %}

 {% img center | /images/AppFactory/hivecast-icon.png | App Factory %}